 The model is a member of the class of single country CGE models that are descendants of the approach to CGE modeling described by Dervis et al., (1982).
-More specifically, the implementation of this model, using the GAMS (General Algebraic Modeling System) software, is a direct descendant and development of models devised in the late 1980s and early 1990s, particularly those models reported by Robinson et al., (1990), Kilkenny (1991) and Devarajan et al., (1994).
+More specifically, the implementation of this model, using the GAMS (General Algebraic Modeling System) software, is a direct descendant, and development, of models devised in the late 1980s and early 1990s, particularly those models reported by Robinson et al., (1990), Kilkenny (1991) and Devarajan et al., (1994).
 The model is a SAM based CGE model, wherein the SAM serves to identify the agents in the economy and provides the database with which the model is calibrated.
-Since the model is SAM based it contains the important assumption of the law of one price, i.e., prices are common across the rows of the SAM.4 The SAM also serves an important organisational role since the groups of agents identified by the SAM structure are also used to define sub-matrices of the SAM for which behavioural relationships need to be defined.
+Since the model is SAM based it contains the important assumption of the law of one price, i.e., prices are common across the rows of the SAM.5 The SAM also serves an important organisational role since the groups of agents identified by the SAM structure are also used to define sub-matrices of the SAM for which behavioural relationships need to be defined.
 As such the modeling approach has been influenced by Pyatt's 'SAM Approach to Modeling' (Pyatt, 1989).

 The description of the model proceeds in five stages.
 The first stage is the identification of the behavioural relationships; these are defined by reference to the sub matrices of the SAM within which the associated transactions are recorded.
 The second stage is definitional, and involves the identification of the components of the transactions recorded in the SAM, while giving more substance to the behavioural relationships, especially with those governing inter-institutional transactions, and in the process defining the notation.
 The third stage uses figures to explain the nature of the price and quantity systems for commodity and activity accounts that are embodied within the model.
-In the fourth stage an algebraic statement of the model is provided; the model's equations are summarised in a table that also provides (generic) counts of the model's equations and variables.
-A full listing of the parameters and variables contained within the model are located in Appendix 1.5 Finally in the fifth stage there is a discussion of the default and optional macroeconomic closure and market clearing rules available within the model.
+In the fourth stage an algebraic statement of the model is provided; the model's equations are summarised in a table that also provides (generic) counts of the model are located in Appendix 1.6 Finally, in the fifth stage, there is a discussion of the default and optional macroeconomic closure and market clearing rules available within the model.

-The one apparent exception to this is for exports.
-However the model implicitly creates a separate set of export commodity accounts and thereby preserves the 'law of one price', hence the SAM representation in the text is actually a somewhat condensed version of the SAM used in the model (see McDonald, 2007).
+5 The one apparent exception to this is for exports.
+However, the model implicitly creates a separate set of export commodity accounts and thereby preserves the 'law of one price', hence the SAM representation in the text is actually a somewhat condensed version of the SAM used in the model (see McDonald, 2007).